prasannavl/WinApi/README.md

             switch (msg.Id)
             {
                 // Note: OnEraseBkgnd method is already available in
+                // WindowBase, but directly interception here
-                // WindowBase, but just for the sake of overriding the
+                // just for the sake of overriding the
                 // message loop.
-                // Also, note that it's short-cicuited here.
+                // Also, note that the message loop is
+                // short-cicuited here.

                 case WM.ERASEBKGND:
                 {